ersanchez/notes/github-notes.md

 ## Operations on Files

-Remove a file from the repo but keep it in the directory:
+Remove a tracked file from the repo but keep it in the directory in an un-tracked status:

 	$ git rm --cached fileName